Spread, then Target, and Advertise in Waves: Optimal Budget Allocation Across Advertising Channels: Literature Review

-\emph{Control of Opinion Propagation}: The case of affecting the outcome of such opinion dynamics is a research question that has only recently been studied.
-Yildiz {\em et al.} \cite{yildiz2011discrete} consider the case of stubborn agents who refuse to change their opinions in a two-opinion voter model.
+{\emph{Control of Opinion Propagation}: The case of influencing opinion dynamics is a research question of current interest.
+The problem of Influence Maximization (IM) consists of finding the set of individuals that must be initially influenced in order to maximize the final effect of endogenous spreading mechanisms \cite{kempe2005influential}.
+Variants of this problem, under multiple models of opinion propagation, have been the subject of much study (e.g., \cite{mossel2007submodularity, anshelevich2009approximation, borgs2014maximizing, morone2015influence}).
+Among this line of work, budgeted influence maximization with partial incentives \cite{demaine2014influence} is the closest to our setting, as it relaxes the artificial binary assumptions on the success of influence efforts.
+While this literature is closely related to work on epidemic control \cite{morone2015influence}, its more immediate analog is work on control of social learning.
+For example, Yildiz {\em et al.} \cite{yildiz2011discrete} consider the case of stubborn agents who refuse to change their opinions in a two-opinion voter model.
 They show that the mean average opinion is only a function of the structure of the network and the placement of the stubborn nodes.
 They then investigate the optimal placement of these stubborn nodes.
-Kempe {\em et al.} \cite{kempe2005influential} and Anshelevich {\em et al.} \cite{anshelevich2009approximation} also discuss how to contain the spread of an opinion through an optimal initial placement of stubborn nodes holding opposing opinions for differing models of opinion propagation.
 However, the focus of all of these papers has been on static optimization, i.e., actions that are taken at a specific point in time.
 On the other hand, social networks are naturally dynamic, i.e., their states are time-varying, and it is natural to assume that actions prescribed to affect them can also be dynamic.
-Such optimal actions (henceforth referred to as controls) can be derived using optimal control theory.
+In this paper, we analyze {such} optimal actions (henceforth referred to as controls) using tools from optimal control theory.}

+\emph{Linear Optimal Control}: In linear optimal control problems, a controller seeks to optimize the \rdout{accumulation}time integration of a linear objective \rdout{over time in a}depending on the states and inputs of a linear dynamical system with linear bounded controls.